lmcai/PhyloHerb/README.md

 4. Where are the limits?

-About 1-3% of the reads from genome skimming are plastid.
-Theoretically this value should vary with the size of the nuclear genome and the abundance of plastids within a cell, but we found it to be relatively consistent across flowering plant species despite the dramatic difference in their nuclear genome sizes (200 Mb to 3Gb).
+About 1-3% of the reads from genome skimming are from plastomes.
+Theoretically this value vary with the size of the nuclear genome and the abundance of plastids within a cell, but we found it to be relatively consistent across flowering plant species despite the dramatic difference in their genome sizes (200 Mb to 3Gb).
 Below is a **very general** summary of what you can expect from certain amount of input data.

 <img src="/images/coverage.png" width="400" height="130">

 ## III.
 Assembly

-We will use [GetOrganelle](https://github.com/Kinggerm/GetOrganelle) to assemble the plastome, the mitochondrial genome, and the ribosomal regions.
+We will use [GetOrganelle](https://github.com/Kinggerm/GetOrganelle) to assemble the plastome, mitochondrial genome, and ribosomal regions.
 It requires minimal tweak for various types of data.
 I highly recommend [installing it using conda](https://github.com/Kinggerm/GetOrganelle#installation--initialization) so that all its dependencies are in your environment.

-Input:
+1. Input:

 Illumina FASTQ reads for each species, single-ended or pair-ended, zipped or unzipped.
 Do not filter the reads or trim adapters, GetOrganelle will take care of it.

+2. How to:

 To assemble plant plastome: